 SPRINGS HOTEL

-The idea of an hotel at the Springs was first mooted by Senator Henry Dobson of the Tourists’ Association.
+The idea of an hotel at the Springs was mooted by Senator Henry Dobson of the Tourists’ Association.

 Known also as The Mountain Lodge and Hotel Mount Wellington, it advertised the Mountain Park as a "hiker's paradise," providing a "wealth of natural scenic splendour,” The hotel has a chequered history.